Automotive Collision

 Auto Collision & Repair Tech II

-Prerequisite: Successful completion of Auto Collision and Repair Technology I with a minimum of a C grade and 90% attendance.
+Prerequisite: Successful completion of Auto Collision and Repair Technology I with a minimum of a 80% grade and 90% attendance.

-Course Description: This course is the second year of a two-year program designed to further develop the skills needed for entry-level or advanced positions in the automotive collision industry.
-Employment opportunities demand trained technicians who can use the changing technology in the auto collision field.
-Students will expand their knowledge gained in year one by working on client projects.
-Students will additionally learn how to perform appropriate mechanical services necessary in the automotive collision field.
-Second year students will learn additional content related to color theory and color matching techniques used in the automotive collision industry.
-Students will learn appropriate safety and setup of HVLP paint equipment in a shop environment and practice industry techniques related to the refinishing process.
-Students will learn about basecoat and clearcoat application, including the mixing and application of multi-stage finishes.
-Students will learn to identify refinishing defects and strategies to address defects in the refinishing process.
-Students will be eligible to earn the I-CAR Pro Level 1 Refinish Technician certification.
-College Credit: Agreements with the Metropolitan Community Colleges and Kansas City Kansas Community College allowing students to earn up to 26 articulated credits upon completion of their I-CAR certifications through Automotive Collision I & II.
+Course Description: This course is the second year of a two-year program designed to further develop skills for entry-level or advanced positions in the automotive collision industry.
+Students will expand their knowledge gained in year one by working on client projects and learning appropriate mechanical services necessary in the field.
+Second-year content includes color theory, color matching techniques, and the safe setup and use of HVLP paint equipment.
+Students will practice industry techniques related to the refinish process, including basecoat and clearcoat application, mixing multi-stage finishes, and identifying and addressing refinishing defects.
+Students will be eligible to earn the I-CAR Pro Level 1 Refinish Technician certification and may earn up to 26 articulated credits through agreements with Metropolitan Community Colleges and Kansas City Kansas Community College.